James Outram (mountaineer)

 James Outram (13 October 1864 – 12 March 1925) was a British clergyman, who made many first ascents in the Canadian Rockies in the early 1900s.

+Biography

-Outram was born in London, England, the son of Sir Francis Boyd Outram, Bart. of India fame.
+Outram was born in London, England, the son of Sir Francis Boyd Outram, of India fame.
 He was educated at Haileybury College and Pembroke College, Cambridge, where he gained his degree of Master of Arts.
 He came to the Canadian Rockies in 1900, and devoted himself to Alpine pursuits for some years, making his headquarters in Calgary.
 He ascended the hitherto unclimbed Mount Assiniboine in 1901.
-He contested for first ascents the highest summits of the Rockies with J. Norman Collie, including the pursuit of the mythical giants Hooker and Brown.
+He contested for first ascents of the highest summits of the Rockies with J. Norman Collie, including the pursuit of the mythical giants Hooker and Brown.